hakjoooh/CompilerProject2015/README.md

     == execute the optimized target program ==
     1

-If everything is properly done, you will get the following output:
+If everything is properly done, you will get the output similar to above:
 - It shows the source program,
 - the output of the source program by the S interpreter,
 - the translated T program,